FluidGroup/JAYSON/README.md

 ## License

-JAYSON is available under the MIT license.
+json is available under the MIT license.
 See the LICENSE file for more info.